DLA Piper's 2016 Compliance & Risk Report: What CCOs need to know

-With federal agencies turning up the heat and as investigative and enforcement activities abound, 81 percent of compliance officers have increased apprehension when it comes to their personal liability in situations of corporate misconduct, according to a new survey released by DLA Piper.
+With federal agencies turning up the heat and investigative and enforcement activities on the rise, 81 percent of compliance officers are increasingly apprehensive about their personal liability in situations of corporate misconduct, according to a new survey released by DLA Piper.

 The findings of the 2016 Compliance & Risk Report: CCOs Under Scrutiny revolve around the tone and articulation of priorities emanating from Washington: regulators and enforcement authorities are increasingly viewing the establishment of ethical and compliant business cultures as one of the most important tasks for corporate boards and C-suite executives.